All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Try the BMI Calculator →

 Orforglipron from Eli Lilly is a non-peptide oral GLP-1 agonist.
 Unlike Rybelsus, which is a peptide that needs special absorption technology, orforglipron is a small molecule.
-This means it does not require fasting before taking it and may be absorbed more consistently.
+This means it doesn't require fasting before taking it and may be absorbed more consistently.
 Phase 3 trial results have been promising.

 Other oral options in development include danuglipron (also from Pfizer, though its development path has shifted) and various oral formulations of existing injectable GLP-1 drugs.

-The goal across all of these programs is the same: deliver injection-level results in a pill form that is easy to take.
-We are not fully there yet, but the science is moving fast.
+The goal across all of these programs is the same: deliver injection-level results in a pill form that's easy to take.
+We aren't fully there yet, but the science is moving fast.

 Should You Choose Pills or Injections?